PdxCodeGuild/class_sheep/1 Python/labs/lab18-peaks_and_valleys.md

 data = [1, 2, 3, 4, 5, 6, 7, 6, 5, 4, 5, 6, 7, 8, 9, 8, 7, 6, 7, 8, 9]

 ```

+## Version 4 (optional)

+Make a function that takes in the dataset and a list of peaks, and returns a list of tuples representing lakes.
+Each tuple should have a starting x coordinate, an ending x coordinate, and a hight.